What Is The Value Of X Apex 2.2.3

 System.debug('The value of x is: ' + x); // Output: The value of x is: 10

 In this simple example, 'x' is declared as an Integer and initialized to 10.
-Its value is directly assigned, and the System.debug() statement displays its value.
-This is a fundamental way variables are handled in Apex.
+Practically speaking, its value is directly assigned, and the System.
+On the flip side, debug() statement displays its value.
+This is a fundamental way variables are handled in Apex Small thing, real impact..

 2. 'x' as a Result of a Calculation: